Caltech-IPAC/rapid/docs/source/db/db.rst

    select rid
    from l2filemeta
-   where fid = 1                  -- id for F184 filter
+   where fid = 1                  -- Database ID for F184 filter from Filters table.
    and sca = 2
    and q3c_radial_query(ra0, dec0, 11.08126328627515, -43.824964752037445, 0.18)
    and (q3c_poly_query(ra1, dec1, array[11.136885386567164, -43.900893936840234, 11.185362398873613, -43.78197810436912,11.025782901132052, -43.749009077867875, 10.97701495473218, -43.86785677863402])